Load Pin Installation Instructions

 Recommended Material Properties of Clevis and Clevis Eye (Please see specification drawing below)

-- Clearance between pin diameter and the bored holes
+1. The clearance between the pin diameter and the bored holes.

 I. Diametral Clearance of Pin